 Our food packaging products are subject to regulation under the FDC Act.
 Under the FDC Act, any substance that when used as intended may reasonably be expected to become, directly or indirectly, a component or otherwise affect the characteristics of any food may be regulated as a food additive unless the substance is generally recognized as safe.
-We believe that food packaging materials are generally not considered food additives by the FDA because these products are not expected to become components of food under their expected conditions of use.
-We consider our Intellipac breathable membrane product to be a food packaging material not subject to regulation or approval by the FDA.
-We have not received any communication from the FDA concerning our Intellipac breathable membrane product.
-If the FDA were to determine that our Intellipac breathable membrane products are food additives, we may be required to submit a food additive petition for approval by the FDA.
+We believe our Intellipac breathable membrane products are not subject to regulation as food additives because these products are not expected to become a component of food under their expected conditions of use.
+If the FDA were to determine that our Intellipac breathable membrane products are food additives, we may be required to submit a food additive petition.
 The food additive petition process is lengthy, expensive and uncertain.
 A determination by the FDA that a food additive petition is necessary would have a material adverse effect on our business, operating results and financial condition.